A New Hard Fork of Bitcoin

 - In the long run, users win.
 Non-users are parasites who must be kept at bay (when necessary).

-- Ossification.
-Complacency.
-“Bitcoin has already won”.
-“Don’t break bitcoin”.
+- Complacency narratives: ossification, “Bitcoin has already won”, “Don’t break bitcoin”.

 - Failed L2 concepts, such as Lightning.